Personal Protection Orders

 Call Sterling Law Office at 231-486-0559 for a free PPO phone consult.
 We follow up phone consults with a Case Evaluation.

-After a Case Evaluation, if your Plan of Action calls for attorney involvement, you may want to hire our firm to represent you.
-If so, you can expect to then sign a contract and pay a deposit on your future legal expenses.
-We will then form your legal team consisting of a Senior Advising Attorney, an Associate Attorney, a Legal Assistant, and our support staff.
-The team will spring to action to begin work on your case.
+After a Case Evaluation, if you feel your Plan of Action is best served with an attorney by your side, you may want to hire our firm to represent you.
+If so, we will prepare a contract and accept a deposit for your future legal expenses so that our legal team can get to work on your case.